 be exact when a puppy is so young and will continue to change as it

-about our guesstimates.
-Please note that puppies (and people) keep us
+grows.
+Please note that puppies (and people) keep us very busy so

-very busy so when you adopt a puppy I will send photos 2-3 times
+when you adopt a puppy I will send photos 2-3 times before they go